The Window of the Sadness

-The Window of the Sadness (Azerbaijani: "Qəm pəncərəsi") is a 1986 Azerbaijani Soviet film directed by Anar Rəsul oğlu Rzayev.
+The Window of the Sadness (Azerbaijani: "Qəm pəncərəsi") is a 1986 Soviet drama film directed by Anar Rəsul oğlu Rzayev.
 It was adapted from the book "Stories from the Village of Danabash" by Jalil Mammadguluzadeh.
 Hasanagha Turabov, Ruslan Nəsirov, Həsən Məmmədov, Vaqif İbrahimoğlu and Leyla Shikhlinskaya play the leading roles.

 Plot

 Mirza Jalil, who fell ill that day, returns home after wandering the streets of Baku.
 Painful childhood memories come to mind in his dreams.
 His childhood friend Ahmed and the unfortunate woman Zeynep and also remember other people in the village where he was born.
 He was able to attend school while his friend Ahmed was heading towards an unfortunate fate.
 One of the most important issues in the film is the rights and freedoms of women.
 Hudayar Bey covets his friend's wife and sets up traps to get her.
 The arbitrary behavior and hypocrisy of the mullahs, who interpret Islamic Law as they wish and apply it according to their interests, are told.